Thanksgiving Tradition Makeover

 Get Out and Volunteer

 Thanksgiving is all about being thankful for the gifts we’ve been given, but the reality is that a lot of families won’t have the means to put a full meal on the table.
 Gather up the family and spend a day in the service of others.
-It’s a great opportunity to talk about the meaning behind the holiday with your kids (and to get them off their cellphones for a few minutes.)
+It’s a great opportunity to talk about the meaning behind the holiday season with your kids and the whole family (and to get them off their cellphones for a few minutes.)

 Make a Thankful Craft with the Kids